Program Information: Womack Army Medical Center - Dept. of Behavioral Health

 Program Description

 Interns have access to a wide range of opportunities designed to build mastery of core clinical skills in adult assessment, evidence-based psychotherapeutic interventions, and clinical consultation.
 Interns have opportunities for specialty training in cognitive assessment, personnel selection, health psychology, and postconcussive evaluations.
-By the end of the training year, Interns gain competency commensurate with entry-level readiness for independent practice in using an integrative approach to examination and intervention, linking the science of psychology with practical treatment outcomes.

 At WAMC, special emphasis is placed on developing the Intern's ability to provide efficient clinical services to a large and diverse population of primarily Active Duty military Service Members.
 The program employs an integrative model of assessment and training that best fits the Interns’ future practice in their careers as Army psychologists, both in deployed settings as well as during non-deployed assignments across the USA and worldwide locations.